 As a writing coach, it's a rare week that goes by without someone asking me whether or not they should purchase Scrivener.

-Here's my response:

 Scrivener is a fantastic program for writers and novelists.
 The recent release of a mobile app version makes it an even more useful writing tool for authors on the go.

 Portion of this book were written in Scrivener.